Soft and subspace robust multivariate rank tests based on entropy regularized optimal transport: Experimental Results

 To illustrate the distribution of $\mathsf{sRE}$ statistics under the null, we choose (v1)-(v7) and (v11) distributional settings, that include a heavy-tailed Cauchy, multivariate normal, log normal and Laplace distribution.
 We draw $200$ i.i.d. samples of $3$ dimensional vectors $\bm X =(X_1, X_2, X_3)\sim \mathsf P_X$ and $\bm Y =(Y_1, Y_2, Y_3)\sim \mathsf P_Y$, assuming $ \mathsf P_X \overset{d}{=} \mathsf P_Y$.
 For each setting, non-normalized kernel density of $\mathsf{sRE}$ statistics is estimated using $1000$ replicates of $\mathbf X, \mathbf Y\in \mathbb R^{200 \times 3}$, with different regularizers, $\epsilon = 0, 0.001, 0.01, 0.1, 1$ (Figure \ref{prof_null_dist}), where $\epsilon = 0$ refers to $\mathsf{RE}$ which guarantees exact distribution-freeness \cite{deb2019multivariate}.

 Estimated $\mathsf{RE}$ ($\epsilon = 0$) statistics densities appear to be similar (Figure \ref{prof_null_dist}(a)) for (v1)-(v7) and (v11), that proves the distribution-freeness under the null as claimed in \cite{deb2019multivariate}.
 We observe the analogous density estimates of $\mathsf{sRE}$ statistics with $\epsilon = 0.001, 0.01$ (Figure \ref{prof_null_dist}(b)-(c)) for all settings, which also resemblance the density pattern obtained using $\epsilon = 0$.
 As, $\epsilon$ increases e.g. $\epsilon = 0.1, 1$, estimated density curves no longer follow the same shape for different distributional settings (Figure \ref{prof_null_dist}(d)-(e)).
-Since entropic schemes for optimal transport with small regularizer converges to Monge-Kantorovich problem \cite{carlier2017convergence}, transport plan using $\epsilon = 0.001, 0.01$ preserve the concept of multivariate rank \cite{deb2019multivariate} to some extent.
+Since entropic schemes for optimal transport with small regularizers converge to the Monge-Kantorovich problem \cite{carlier2017convergence}, transport plans using $\epsilon = 0.001, 0.01$ preserve the concept of multivariate rank \cite{deb2019multivariate}.
 However, with larger $\epsilon$, the transport plan gets more diffused, and $\mathsf{sRE}$ statistics digress largely from $\mathsf{RE}$ statistics.